Best Fuji Accessories

 The BlackMagic Design Video Assist is a popular 5″ monitor for Fuji cameras with a built-in HDD.
 It can record directly from the uncompressed HDMI 8-bit 4:2:2 HDMI output signal to a higher quality 4:2:2 ProRes or DNxHD file, up to 1080i 60 fps – compared to the recording you can achieve with just the XT-2 alone, which is 4:2:0, MPEG-4, H.264.

 This also means that when you shoot 4K and record in-camera, the Video Assist can still monitor the 4K signal (down-sampled to 1080).

-A budget option to get a slightly larger (and front-viewable) screen on your Fuji camera is to use the Fujfilm Cam Remote app to ‘stream’ your camera’s video Live View to a smartphone, then use this cheap CamKix adapter kit to attach the phone to your hot-shoe mount.
+A budget option to get a slightly larger (and front-viewable) screen on your Fuji camera is to use the Fujifilm Cam Remote app to ‘stream’ your camera’s video Live View to a smartphone, then use the CamKix adapter kit to attach the phone to your hot-shoe mount.

 I’ll be adding to this list of recommended accessories for Fuji cameras in the coming months when I come across great products for both Fuji stills and video shooters.

 If you own a Fujifilm camera and have any recommendations on how to get even more out of it, be sure to leave us a comment below.